mitre/im_sample_algorithm/docs/README.md

 - **Code Topics**

+  - Adding this library to a larger CMake simulation framework?
+Review the [recommended CPM integration](context.md#recommended-cpm-integration)
   - Who you gonna call? :ghosts: Read [code entry points](entry_points.md)
   - How does an algorithm receive IM Clearance details?
 Read [code entry points](entry_points.md)
   - How does an algorithm receive a new aircraft state?
 Read [code entry points](entry_points.md) and the [traffic data discussion](traffic_data.md)